Phrixus22/GDP32_Micro-Sampler/README.md

     - `$state`
         - Responds `$ok` if the sampler is alive, used for checking pinout.
 - Current Pinout:
-    - GND RK  TX  GND VCC
+    - `GND RK  TX  GND VCC`

 ### I2C
 - The sampler listens to address 9, this is customisable but be aware of conflicts with other I2C devices.
 Expecting a request of 3 bytes and will return `$ok` no other commands are avaliable.
 - Current Pinout:
-    - GND SDA SCL GND VCC
+    - `GND SDA SCL GND VCC`

 ### PWM
 - Still to be implemented.
 - Current plan is 4 PWM pulses of 200ms with 100ms gap.
 - Current Pinout:
-    -  GND PWM GND GND VCC
+    -  `GND PWM GND GND VCC`

+## Known Issues
+- Interface port labelling is for I2C only and not all other communication protocols.
+    - Current Resolution: List pinouts from left to right for each communication protocol.
+- Servo port labelling is inverted.
+    - Current Resolution: Pinout should be `SIG VCC GND` NOT `GND VCC SIG` as marked